ARM-software/psa-arch-tests/api-tests/docs/FAQ-compliance.md

 - Download the compliance kit from this repository.
 - Possibly adapt the test suite to reflect which tests you want to pass or skip.
-- Run the tests on any compatible platform..
+- Run the tests on any compatible platform.
 - Send the logs to `psacertified@arm.com` and mention you want to apply for Crypto API compliance.

 It is possible to apply for Crypto API compliance even when implementing very restricted subsets of Crypto.
 For example, a hardware hash accelerator that offers compatible hash APIs could apply and obtain a PSA Certified API compliance badge that would only mention `crypto_hash`.